estuary/flow/README.md

 for many years now and is very stable.

 Flow itself is winding down from an intense period of research and development.
-Estuary is running production pilots now, but it's early.
-You should expect that Flow may fail in ways that halt execution of derivations or materializations.
-There may be cases where derivations or materialization must be rebuilt due to bugs within Flow.
+Estuary is running production pilots now, for a select group of beta customers (you can [reach out](https://www.estuary.dev/#get-in-touch) for a free consult with the team).
-Loss of ingested source data, however, is very unlikely.
+For now, we encourage you to use Flow in a testing environment, but you might see unexpected behaviors or failures simply due to the pace of development.

 ## How fast is it?